MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Secure Java Spring boot apps using groups and group claims
+# Secure Java Spring Boot apps using groups and group claims

 This article demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition with the [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to pages based on Azure Active Directory security group membership.